Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objectives.md

 To illustrate, consider a scenario of recovering from an E-Stop where a robot is positioned directly in the path of the movers.
 In this instance, a first step might be to command any movers *downstream* of the robot to move further downstream, and movers *upstream* of the robot should be commanded further upstream in order to create some space for the arm to reset.

-As a programmer, one wouldn't seek to specifically command Mover #4 and Mover #5 to carry out those instructions because during the next occurence it may be an entirely different pair of movers in this situation.
+As a programmer, one wouldn't seek to specifically command Mover #4 and Mover #5 to carry out those instructions because during the next occurrence it may be an entirely different pair of movers in this situation.
 Instead, the commands are issued to *whichever movers are closest to the robot right now*.

 In this sense, we take a list of all movers on the track system, and apply *filters* to help select only the movers we care to command.
 These filters are applied via a family of objects called Objectives.